needle-mirror/com.unity.addressables/Documentation~/index.md

-# Unity Addressable Asset System
+# Unity Addressable Asset system

-The Addressable Asset System provides an easy way to load assets by “address”.
+The Addressable Asset system provides an easy way to load assets by “address”.
 It handles asset management overhead by simplifying content pack creation and deployment.

-The Addressable Asset System uses asynchronous loading to support loading from any location with any collection of dependencies.
+The Addressable Asset system uses asynchronous loading to support loading from any location with any collection of dependencies.
 Whether you use direct references, traditional asset bundles, or _Resource_ folders for asset management, Addressable Assets provide a simpler way to make your game more dynamic.

 ## What is an asset?
 An asset is content that you use to create your game or app.
 Common examples of assets include Prefabs, textures, materials, audio clips, and animations.